 Your doctor will be able to treat the dog bite injury and determine whether treatment for rabies is necessary.
 The extent of your injury will also be documented by your doctor, which our dog bite attorneys can later use as evidence.

-Dog Bite Was Unprovoked
+2. The Dog Bite Was Unprovoked

 You must be able to prove that the dog bite was unprovoked.
 This stipulation prevents people from being able to antagonize a dog only to later seek compensation for being bitten.
 Most dogs only snap or bite when they feel threatened.
 However, there are cases where an aggressive dog can cause serious personal injury.